Eventornado blog

 It’s like Steve Jobs famously said: “Ideas are nothing unless executed”.

-So if you’re the type of person that constantly comes up with exciting new ideas (even if you struggle to implement them), you could be a great asset to a hackathon team.
+So if you’re the type of person who constantly comes up with exciting new ideas (even if you struggle to implement them), you could be a great asset to a hackathon team.

 Are you creative?
 Do you have an eye for themes and the aesthetic science behind user experience?